It's too close for comfort on wildly popular Minneapolis park paths

-So many people are rushing into Minneapolis’ most popular parks during the coronavirus pandemic that it’s hard for them to give everyone their recommended six-foot separation.
+So many people are rushing into Minneapolis’ most popular parks during the coronavirus pandemic that it’s hard for them to give everyone their recommended 6-foot separation.

-The Minneapolis Park and Recreation Board is now urging people to visit smaller neighborhood parks instead, and will potentially take other measures to keep people spread apart.
+The Minneapolis Park and Recreation Board is now urging people to visit smaller neighborhood parks or other regional parks instead, and will potentially take other measures to keep people spread apart.

 The activity on some parks in recent days was reminiscent of what is seen during a busy weekend in July, parks spokeswoman Dawn Sommers said Monday.
 Many crowded the city’s well-known destinations, she said, including the Chain of Lakes and Minnehaha Regional Park.